CommitteeOfZero/committeeofzero.github.io/_posts/2019-02-02-cc-steam-patch.markdown

 ### Game/launcher fails to start from Steam

 You can try starting the launcher from the desktop/start menu shortcut (if you created one during the installation) or by directly running `LauncherC0.exe` from the game directory (right click *CHAOS;CHILD* in your Steam library, *Properties* → *Local Files* → *Browse Local Files...*).
 Make sure you're logged into Steam, though.

+### Phantom inputs make the game impossible to control (menu selections automatically go up)

+On some systems the game detects false controller inputs (mostly on Linux, but we've heard this from Windows users as well).

+In the launcher, click *More Settings* if you haven't already, go to the *Controller* tab, select a different controller if you get multiple options or just disable controller input altogether by unchecking *Enable*.

 ### Game shows an error about `mgs::Audio::CPlayer::InitializeXaudio()`